nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 Firmware update
 ===============

-You can provide the devices with the new version of the firmware image over-the-air from the Pelion Device Management Portal (see :ref:`pelion_client_dfu`).
+You can provide the devices with the new version of the firmware image over-the-air from Pelion Device Management Portal (see :ref:`pelion_client_dfu`).

 Before the update, you must enable a compatible bootloader.
 The Pelion Device Management library is compatible with MCUboot.